vkyfox/healerTLDL/index.md

 ![Physis II](./img/physis_II.png "Physis II icon") ![Physis II buffs](./img/physis_II_buffs.png "Physis II icon") [60s CD] **Physis II** : Medium regen for 15s + 10% *action* healing buff for 10s.

-Note the healing buff icon on the left, and the regen on the right.
-It being healing *action* potency buff, it will only affect GCD healing.
-Meaning, most of the time you can forget this part.
-The regen is definitely potent though, so keep an eye out for it as it will have around 25% uptime.
+Healing buff icon on the left, regen part on the right.
+It being healing *action* potency buff, it will only affect GCD healing, meaning most of the time you can forget this part.
+The regen is definitely potent however, so keep an eye out for it as it will have around 25% uptime.